Setting up Celery with Redis broker and RabbitMQ backend

 Common Pitfalls

-- Mixing Pickle and JSON serializers causes
+• Mixing Pickle and JSON serializers causes ContentDisallowed crashes on the backend.

-worker_prefetch_multiplier=1creates uneven load distribution and worker starvation.
+• Failing to set worker_prefetch_multiplier=1 creates uneven load distribution and worker starvation.

 FAQ

-A: Mismatched serialization settings between the broker and backend.
+What causes kombu.exceptions.EncodeError in this topology?
+Mismatched serialization settings.
 Enforce task_serializer='json', result_serializer='json', and accept_content=['json'] globally.
 Avoid Pickle in production due to security and cross-language compatibility risks.

-A: Export Celery metrics via celery-prometheus-exporter.
-Track Redis queue depth (LLEN celery), RabbitMQ result queue message count, worker concurrency, and retry rates.
+How can I monitor latency and failure rates across both RabbitMQ and Redis?
+Export Celery metrics via celery-prometheus-exporter or the celery-exporter project.
+Track RabbitMQ queue depth via the management API or Prometheus plugin, Redis result key count via DBSIZE, worker concurrency, and retry rates.
 Alert on celery.task.failed spikes and backend connection pool exhaustion.